flosell/lambdacd/README.md

 * [lambdacd-rest](https://github.com/SimonMonecke/lambdacd-rest): Alternative persistence backend for LambdaCD, delegating to a REST-service to take care of persistence
 * [lambdacd-state-controller](https://github.com/SimonMonecke/lambdacd-state-controller): Aggregator service for several instances of LambdaCD, backend for [lambdacd-rest](https://github.com/SimonMonecke/lambdacd-rest)

+## Contribute

+I'd love to hear from you!
+If you have a question, a bug report or feature request please reach out.

+The preferred way at the moment is to open issues on the [Github Issue Tracker](https://github.com/flosell/lambdacd/issues)

+If you want to contribute improvements to the LambdaCD codebase, open a pull request.

+If you are building a new feature, consider if this needs to go into the core of LambdaCD.
+Lots of features (like support for another version control system, reusable build steps, nicer syntactic sugar, a different user interface and many others) can easily be maintained as a separate library.
+Have a look at [lambdacd-artifacts](https://github.com/flosell/lambdacd-artifacts) or [lambdacd-cctray](https://github.com/flosell/lambdacd-cctray) as an example.
+If in doubt, open an issue and ask.

 ## Development

 LambdaCD is built in Clojure and ClojureScript with [Leiningen](http://leiningen.org) as a build-tool.